mattlo/learnfrontend-com-issues/README.md

 #LearnFrontEnd.com Issues

 A repository solely for hosting learnfrontend-com defects.
-Anyone who reports meaningful bugs will be rewarded in coffee or a Starbucks giftcard.
-Otherwise feel free to just browse the site.
-Test content will only be available on the QA instance.
+All content (including tags) are for-placement-only.

 You will need to request access to report issues (email mlo@learnfrontend.com for the invite).